mfxox/ILCC/readme.md

     <em>Project points to the original image with coloring by distance.
 The occluded part by the chessboard is not hided.</em>
     <br>
     <img src="readme_files/0001_orig_dis_hide_occlusion.jpg" width = "80%" /><br>
     <em>The occluded part by the chessboard is hided.
-The occluded part by the chessboard is hided by setting  the parameter hide_occlussion_by_marker True. <br>
+The occluded part by the chessboard is hided by setting  the parameter hide_occlussion_by_marker True.</em> <br>
-    Check the upper part of the chessboard in the two images above.  <em>
+    Check the upper part of the chessboard in the two images above.  </em>
     <br>
     <img src="readme_files/0001_edge_intens_hide_occlusion.jpg" width = "80%" /><br>
     <em>Project points to the edge image with coloring by intensity.
-Occluded points by the chessboard are hided.</span>
+Occluded points by the chessboard are hided.</em>
     </p>
     </div>
     <div style="text-align: center">